 Try not to consume more and more sugar and fats present in processed foods in order to avoid energy crash.
 Sugars may give an initial energy boost but will wear off quickly making you feel extremely tired and fatigued.
 So even if you have a sweet tooth, make sure you have a fruit or two after the afternoon meal.

-Try not to consume more and more sugar and fats present in processed foods
+Try not to consume more and more sugar and fats present in processed foods7.
+Keep a track

 It is important to keep a track of the foods you eat during lunchtime.
 If a certain food is causing sleepiness and lethargy, it is better to identify and reduce their consumption immediately and choose other foods that may help keep your energy levels high.